Skip to content

 You will need to install a double-check valve, then a pressure reducing valve before the AccuBoost unit.
 A maintenance bypass should also be fitted.

-For unpumped vessels we recommend fitting an inline strainer after the stop tap, to allow the system to retain the built-up pressure.
+We recommend fitting an inline strainer after the stop tap, to allow the system to retain the built-up pressure.

 Create a connection to the mains